NHERI-SimCenter/EE-UQ/Examples/eeuq-0011/README.rst

          RES tab - summary of response statistics

    The results additionally show **Speed Up** factors by comparing the total analysis time with the expected analysis time required to get the same precision of the estimator using only the high-fidelity simulations.
-Note that the elapsed time slightly exceeded the given target of 60 mins, because of the mild estimation error in the completion time.
 The computation time per model evaluation is "wall-clock" time, and because the example is computed using 8 processors, the actual analysis time of each model in a single processor is 8 times longer.

 10. In the "Data Values" tab, one can plot the histogram and cumulative density function (CDF) of the samples, as well as scatter plots between the input and output of surrogate predictions.
 Using this feature, one can draw a scatter plot between low- and high-fidelity model responses.
 This is useful because it gives intuition on how informative the low-fidelity model run is.